luphysics/PyMODA/docs/developer-guide.md

 | *Ridge Extraction* and Filtering  | RE | `REWindow` |
 | Wavelet *Bispectrum Analysis*  | BA | `BAWindow` |
 | *Dynamical Bayesian* Inference  | DB | `DBWindow` |

+## MATLAB packages

+Using MATLAB's Library Compiler, MATLAB functions can be packaged as Python libraries which use the MATLAB Runtime.
+Most of the algorithms in PyMODA use MATLAB libraries from MODA.

+### Linux support

+MATLAB has poor Linux support, and causes a library collision which prevents PyQt from functioning while the `LD_LIBRARY_PATH` environment variable is set according to its documentation.
+To solve this, MATLAB-packaged code must always be called from a separate process and the process must call the function `setup_matlab_runtime()`, which sets the `LD_LIBRARY_PATH` for the process, *before* importing MATLAB packages.

+### Data types

+MATLAB can only handle certain Python data types (see [documentation](https://www.mathworks.com/help/matlab/matlab_external/pass-data-to-matlab-from-python.html)).

+Numpy can convert MATLAB arrays to Numpy arrays, but Numpy arrays must be converted to Python lists before being converted to MATLAB types with `matlab.double()`.
+MATLAB arrays should be converted back to Numpy arrays using PyMODA's `matlab_to_numpy()`, which may be faster than `np.asarray()` in some cases.

+Although MATLAB can convert complex numbers, Mathworks apparently has not imagined a scenario where a user would pass an array of complex numbers to a programming toolkit which is specifically designed for advanced mathematical computations.
+Therefore, instead of passing a list of complex numbers, a list of the real parts and a list of the complex parts must be passed separately as MATLAB arrays and then combined in the MATLAB code.

+> Note: `None` cannot be passed to MATLAB.

+### Unspecific errors

+Errors referencing `map::at`, lacking any useful context, appear to be caused by MATLAB being unable to convert Python types to MATLAB types or vice versa.
+Some MODA algorithms were copied and slightly modified to avoid errors when packaged for PyMODA.

+### Function parameters

+MATLAB functions can take optional parameters, adding them to the cell array `varargin`. `varargin` must be dealt with manually, but in MODA a common approach is to take optional parameters as alternating strings and values.
+For example, `WT(sig, fs, "fmin", 0.1, "fmax", 5)` is equivalent to `WT(sig, fs, fmin=0.1, fmax=5)` in Python.

+To use `varargin`, a Python dictionary is passed to the MATLAB function.
+Provided that all the keys are strings and the values can be converted to MATLAB types, this will work correctly.

+### Performance issues

+There is a large performance overhead due to the conversion of Numpy arrays to lists and then the conversion of lists to MATLAB arrays.
+Additionally, the conversion of the returned data to Numpy arrays is extremely inefficient.

+### Implementation

+The `maths.algorithms.matlabwrappers` package contains files which form wrappers around the MATLAB code.
+Since these files import MATLAB functions, they must also not be imported in the main process.

+"Params" classes, such as `TFParams`, exist to simplify passing optional parameters to MATLAB functions.
+Params objects have a `get()` method which returns a dictionary with all the `None` values removed, so that it can safely be passed to MATLAB.

 ## Concurrency